scalalandio/chimney/docs/docs/supported-transformations.md

     Foo("value", 1248).intoPartial[Bar].withFieldRenamed(_.b, _.c).transform.asEither // Right(Bar("value", 1248))
     ```

+!!! tip

+    The intution is that we are pointing at a field in a source `case class` then a field in target `case class`, and
+    Chimney will use the value from former to provide it to the latter.

+    However, Chimney is **not** limited to `case class`es and we can provide a value for **every** constructor's
+    argument as long as it has a matching `val`, that we can use in `_.targetName` hint.

 The requirements to use a rename are as following:

   - you have to pass `_.fieldName` directly, it cannot be done with a reference to function